 Couque de Dinant

-We found a small bakery (well, the smell of a freshly baked bread found us) where the famous Couque de Dinant biscuits are sold.
-The Couque de Dinant are prepared only with flour and honey.
+We found a small bakery (well, the smell of freshly baked bread found us) where the famous Couque de Dinant biscuits are sold.
+The Couque de Dinant is prepared only with flour and honey.
 They are far bigger than normal biscuits and are very hard and durable.
 They can even be used for decoration.
 And of course, there were saxophones on some of the biscuits.